 It is entirely understandable.
 As the pandemic started weighing upon the country’s economic growth and interest rates,, Indian millennials are opting for new channels to grow their incomes.
 Therefore, online trading platforms and several other digital investment options have seen a recent rush from young and inexperienced investors.

 Investment Tech In India: An Overview

 The snapshot above clearly underlines how investment tech in India has evolved from floor trading to screen trading and online trading and currently moving towards DIY trading, with the help of robo advisory and algo trading.
-India is now home to more than 400 investment tech startups and according to the latest release by Inc42 Plus titled Investment Tech In India, Rise Of Retail Investment, Report 2021, the country’s investment tech market is set to reach $14.3 Bn by 2025.
+India is now home to more than 400 investment tech startups and according to the latest release by Inc42 Plus titled India’s Online Trading Market Report 2021, the country’s online trading market is set to reach $14.3 Bn by 2025.

 A rise in digital infrastructure, growing awareness regarding retail investments, the growing interest of millennials to invest in capital markets and the enhanced convenience offered by investment tech platforms will trigger this growth.
 It amply indicates the huge headroom for growth and the massive opportunity that the investment tech sector can leverage.